This report was originally published Nov. 19, 2016.

-I studied hard and rocked the GMAT, gathered my transcripts, and started applying for MBA programs at the same time I was applying for jobs.
-I also worked as a restaurant waiter for a few months to keep the cash coming in while looking for something new.
+I studied hard and rocked the GMAT, gathered my transcripts and started applying for MBA programs while applying for jobs.
+I also worked as a restaurant waiter for a few months to keep the cash coming in while I looked for something new.

 I decided at that point that I was going to work full-time while getting my MBA full-time.
 Crazy?
 Maybe.
 Hard work ahead?
 Definitely.

-Shortly after getting accepting to my top choice MBA program, I got a call back from a big telecommunications company I had applied to.
+Shortly after getting accepted by my top-choice MBA program, I got a call back from a big telecommunications company I had applied to.
 A week later, I had a job offer as a financial analyst.

-I made it very clear during my interview that I was going to get the MBA, and wanted to work out a way to get the MBA full-time while working full-time.
+I made it very clear during my interview that I was going to get the MBA and wanted to figure out a way to study and work full-time.
 There were no surprises when I showed up on day one with an MBA start date just six months away.

-I worked out a deal with my boss that I would get all of my work done — putting in time from home on evenings and weekends if necessary — and in exchange could leave early when needed for my evening class schedule.
+I worked out a deal with my boss that I would get all of my work done — putting in time from home on evenings and weekends if necessary — and in exchange I could leave early when needed for my evening classes.

 When I started working on my MBA that September, it hit me how hard this was really going to be.
 However, I knew I could do it if I put my mind to it.
-I started the journey ahead and made my first MBA tuition payment from a combination of student loans, savings, and income from the day job.
+I started the journey and made my first MBA tuition payment from a combination of student loans, savings and income from my day job.

 Making student loan payments during school

-I received a combination of subsidized and unsubsidized Stafford loans to help pay for my MBA program, which added up to about $40,000 in total.
-The subsidized loans didn’t accrue any interest while I was still in school, but the unsubsidized portion started accruing interest right away.
-I did not want to see those balances grow while I was still in school.
+I received a combination of subsidized and unsubsidized Stafford loans to help pay for my MBA program, which added up to a total of about $40,000.
+The subsidized loans didn’t accrue any interest while I was still in school, but the unsubsidized portion started piling up interest right away.
+I did not want to see those loan balances grow while I was still in school.

 I started making student loan payments the month my first loan was issued.
-Even though no payments were due for over a year and a half, I started making payments around $250 per month to chip away at the loan balances during school.
+Even though no payments were due for over a year and a half, I started making payments of around $250 per month to chip away at the loan balances.

 Laser focus on debt repayment

-When I graduated with my MBA, I had a big number in front of me and my subsidy period was ending for the subsidized portion of my loans.
-With a 6.8% fixed interest rate, I wanted to get my loans paid off as quickly as I could to save thousands of dollars in interest.
+When I graduated with my MBA, I had a big student loan number in front of me, and the subsidy period was ending for the subsidized portion of my loans.
+With a 6.8% fixed interest rate, I wanted to get my loans paid off as quickly as I could, in order to save thousands of dollars in interest.

-I stayed in an inexpensive apartment, with rent just under $700 per month, and held other expenses as low as I could.
-I increased my payments as well.
-Rather than making the minimum payment each month, I paid it each payday for double the minimum payment each month.
+I stayed in an inexpensive apartment, with rent of just under $700 per month, and kept other expenses as low as I could.
+I increased my loan payments as well.
+Rather than making the minimum payment each month, each payday I paid double the minimum.

-In addition, every time I had a cash windfall, such as a tax refund or bonus at work, I put 100 percent of that into my loans.
-In my case, that led to an extra $5,000-$10,000 per year.
+In addition, every time I had a cash windfall, such as a tax refund or a bonus at work, I put 100% of that amount into my loans.
+In my case, that led to an extra $5,000 to $10,000 per year in student loan payments.

 With a payoff strategy like that, I was destined to be debt-free in under five years.
 But that wasn’t good enough for me.
 Did I mention I hate paying interest?

 While keeping my budget low, I watched my checking account balance slowly climb each month.
-After putting away a modest emergency fund, I started putting everything left over each month into the student loans as an extra payment.
-Even after rent, utilities, car expenses, and bar tabs, I had at least a few hundred dollars left over each month, which all went into the loans.
+After putting away a modest emergency fund, I started plowing anything left over each month into the student loans as an extra payment.
+Even after rent, utilities, car expenses and bar tabs, I had at least a few hundred dollars left over each month, which all went into the loans.